 - Caregivers must always provide direct adult supervision of children around bodies of water. - Caregivers must complete basic water rescue training to learn how to recognize, prevent, and respond to water emergencies using non-swimming rescue methods.
 Training for foster parents should occur within the first year of approval.
 Training for Childcare Workers must occur within 30 days of the employee's hire date. - Caregivers should know or learn how to swim within the first 60 days of approval or within 60 days of acquiring a swimming pool.
 CCI providers may satisfy this requirement through the regular utilization of a certified lifeguard during swimming activities. - Caregivers should enroll children age three years and older in a swimming/water safety course taught by a certified instructor within the first year of placement.

-Any challenges that could impact a child's ability to complete the course should assessed and discussed with DFCS. - Fences used as a safety barrier must be constructed in a manner that a child cannot climb through or under the fence. - Ladders must be removed to make above-ground pools inaccessible when not in use.
+Any challenges that could impact a child's ability to complete the course should assessed and discussed with DFCS.

-- Pool covers must be kept free of standing water and be completely removed when the pool is in use. - Kiddie pools must be emptied and stored away when not in use.
+- Fences used as a safety barrier must be at least four feet in height, surround all sides of the pool, and have a gate that locks.
+Fences must be constructed in such a manner that a young child cannot climb through or under the fence. - Ladders must be removed to make above-ground pools inaccessible when not in use. - Pool covers must be kept free of standing water and be completely removed when the pool is in use. - Kiddie pools must be emptied and stored away when not in use.